-At the back of the university, and directly in front of one of the accommodation halls is an in-and-out driveway.
-This was the area proposed for the storage, the only issue was that it is in a conservation area, with lots of over-hanging trees.
-We could not cut any trees back, so lifting was going to be tricky, but our haulier was confident it would not be a problem.
-Initially the university required two 40ft containers to be linked together.
-However, the entrance and exit of the driveway was very tight, and our delivery vehicle would not have managed it.
-We explained that if they had four 20ft containers, they would achieve the same storage space.
+At the back of the University, and directly in front of one of the accommodation halls is an in-and-out driveway.
+The only issue with this being the proposed storage area was its nature.
+Quite literally, as it was a conservation area with many overhanging trees.
+We could not cut any trees back without impossibly special permission, so lifting was going to be tricky.
+However, our haulier was confident that the task could be done.
+Initially, the University required two 40ft containers to be linked together, but as it turned out, the entrance and exit of the driveway was very tight, and our delivery vehicle would not have managed it.
+During our project meetings, we explained that by changing the criteria to four 20ft containers, they would achieve the same storage space whilst gaining manoeuvrability.
 It would be in a slightly different layout, but most importantly, our vehicle would have no issues.
-The university were happy with this suggestion.
+The University were happy with this suggestion, and we got to work on the specifics.

 Ready to start your container project?